amw-zero/concerning_quality/_posts/2021-11-25-refactor-refinement.md

 });
 {% endhighlight %}

-This new implementation does the same thing: model a customer placing an order to a bakery, but it does so by making a call to a server.
-This is even a simplified model of a server, but the basic idea is there: first, the `Order` is serialized then passed to the server.
-It's then deserialized back to an `Order` where it's finally added to the system state.
+This new implementation does the same thing: model a customer placing an order to a bakery, but it does so by making a call to a server which performs the actual functionality.
+This is of course a simplified model of a server, but the basic idea is there: first, the `Order` is serialized then passed to the server.
+The server deserializes it back into an `Order` where it's then added to the system state.

-When the same `placeOrder` call is made, the behavior is carried out internally in a more detailed way than the previous version.
+When the same `placeOrder` call is made, the same result is achieved, but the behavior is carried out internally in a more detailed way than the previous version.
 [From Wikipedia](https://en.wikipedia.org/wiki/Code_refactoring):

 > ...code refactoring is the process of restructuring existing computer code—changing the factoring—without changing its external behavior.

-And that's is exactly what's going on here.
-This version has the same external behavior as the first (at least it seems that way), but its structure has changed - the concept of a server was introduced, for whatever technical reason, `placeOrder` now talks to it instead of just pushing to a member array directly.
+This is the definition of refactoring, and that's is exactly what's going on here.
+This version has the same external behavior as the first (at least it seems that way), but its structure has changed - the concept of a server was introduced, for whatever technical reason, and `placeOrder` now talks to it instead of just pushing to a member array directly.
 This is similar to the well-known [Extract Method](https://refactoring.guru/extract-method) refactoring, but the argument has to be serialized and deserialized since the method in this case represents a separate server process.

-How do we actually know that it has the same behavior as the first though?
+How do we actually know that `BakeryBusinessWithServer` truly has the same behavior as `BakeryBusiness` though?
 What if `JSON.stringify` and `JSON.parse` were functions that we wrote?
 Do we trust ourselves to have handled all of the intricacies of data serialization properly?
 Most conversations about refactoring also speak of using tests to ensure that the behavior does in fact stay the same.
 You can imagine a set of tests that we'd have for the first example.
 If these tests pass after the refactor, the presumption is that the new implementation didn't change any behavior.

 As we know, tests don't actually catch all bugs though, and bugs can especially creep in if the new version is much more complex than the old.
 Imagine a bug in `JSON.parse` that only occurs when parsing an array containing the number 7 in a nested key, i.e. `{ nested: { key: [7] } }`.
-The abstract implementation may or may not have tests for this case, so the new implementation might introduce this bug while passing all of the existing tests.
+The abstract implementation may or may not have tests for this case, so the new implementation might introduce this bug while passing all of the existing tests (a classic example of the [underspecification that test suites provide]({% post_url 2021-10-06-misspecification %})).

 This is where I want to introduce the concept of refinement.

-Refinement is also about code transformation that preserves behavior, but with subtley different goals than refactoring.
-Refinement is generally done because we _want_ to have an abstract specification of a program that isn't even necessarily executable.
-This may sound odd, but consider the importance of the product manager's view of the system.
-Isn't this view completely demolished by the technical detail of the actual code?
-From that angle, it's not so strange to want to have a much higher level description of the behaviors of a system.
-This abstract specification can be used both for communication of the high-level idea as well as for easing the verification effort since it's easier to verify smaller, simpler specifications.
+Refinement is also about code transformation that preserves behavior, but it is generally done because we _want_ to have an abstract specification of a program.
+This may sound odd, but consider the importance (and utility) of the product manager's view of the system.
+It is smaller, simpler, and easier to make general statements about.
+Isn't this view then completely demolished by the technical detail of the actual code?
+From that angle, it's not so strange to want to keep that view in tact somehow.

-Also, instead of eyeballing a transformation or testing it with cases that may or may not catch any error, refinement comes with a theory that's mathematically verifiable.
+But, instead of eyeballing a transformation or testing it with cases that may or may not catch any error, refinement comes with a theory that's mathematically verifiable.
 The version with the bug in `JSON.parse` could not be considered a refinement of the abstract version because refinement is concerned with all program executions.

+I think almost everyone has heard of refactoring, whereas refinement is something that's only really discussed in the verification community.
+The ideas are subtly different, but there is also a lot of overlap, the most obvious being that they are both methods of transforming programs while keeping the behavior the same.
+Refactoring is more concrete, focusing on transformations between working programs.
+Refinement is a generalization of this, and is able to handle transformations between nondeterministic specifications and working programs.
+It's also able to handle programs that do _less_ than the program that they are refining, which is probably the biggest distinction.

-A quick detour on the word itself, refinement is meant to mean the opposite of abstraction.
+The most important thing to understand about refinement is that it's meant to mean the opposite of _abstraction_.
 Something that's abstract might leave out a bunch of details, where a refinement fills in those details while preserving the original idea.
 In the case of our two bakery models, the first model is the abstraction while the second adds the technical details of a client-server architecture.

-I think almost everyone has heard of refactoring, whereas refinement is something that's only really discussed in the verification community.
-The ideas are subtly different, but there is also a lot of overlap, so presenting them together hopefully provides some more clarity on what each is.
+Refactoring can also be performed to add details

 # Justifying a Refinement

 Refinement is a whole field unto itself, with the main theory being laid out in the [refinement calculus](https://lara.epfl.ch/w/_media/sav08:backwright98refinementcalculus.pdf).
-It's way too deep to fully cover, but here is a taste of what it takes to prove a program is a refinement of another.
+It's way too deep to fully cover, but here is a taste of what it takes to prove that a program is a refinement of another.

 There are many ways to prove refinement between two programs, but the simplest to understand is equality - if two programs result in the exact same value for all possible inputs, then one can be seen to refine the other.
 Let's call our more abstract method for placing orders `place_order`, and let's call our version that uses a server `place_order_http`.
 In Isabelle/HOL we would express equality of the two functions as a theorem: